danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 <p align="center">
 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/start_screen_iPad.png" width="500"/><br/>
-    <small> Start screen on iPad, activate by pressing the "Patches" nav button.</small>
+    <small> Start screen on iPad, activate by pressing the "Browser" nav button.</small>
 </p>

 This is the root of the app and is inspired by [TouchOSC](http://hexler.net/software/touchosc).
 Here you can launch the Patch Browser or change app settings.